Look at this face – who wouldn’t want a duck???

 Con: Not everyone likes duck eggs.
 They do have a slightly different flavor.
 Not too noticeable when used in baking or cooking, but you will notice it if you scramble them up or make an omelette.
 Before getting ducks, try to find some duck eggs to see if you like them.
 If you decide you want ducks even though you don’t like their eggs (totally reasonable!) you can always cook the eggs up for animal feed or barter them with someone who enjoys them.

-Pro: They won’t tear up your yard.
+Pro: They won’t tear up your garden.
 Chickens are constantly scratching and digging.
 They don’t care if it’s your lawn, your prized roses, your tomato seedlings….if they are awake they are scratching stuff up.
 Ducks are not nearly as destructive.
-They might nibble on your plants, but for the most part they don’t destroy things or make a mess of the garden.
+They might nibble on your lettuce, but for the most part they don’t destroy things or make a mess of the garden.
 And they are every bit as good at catching bugs and pests!
+Now all bets are off if there is puddle in the garden – a muddy mess is pretty much guaranteed to happen in that case.